What is an IRA: Individual Retirement Account guide

 Roth IRA income limits

-An individual retirement account a.k.a IRA is an account that allows you to save money for retirement in a tax-advantaged manner.
+An individual retirement, a.k.a IRA, is an account that allows you to save money for retirement in a tax-advantaged manner.
 With an IRA, you to save either pre-tax money or before-tax money toward retirement.
 You can open an IRA from a bank, a credit union, or an online broker and investment company.
-IRAs come with a wide range of investment options including stocks, bonds, mutual funds, index funds, and ETFs.
+IRAs have many investment options, including stocks, bonds, mutual funds, index funds, and ETFs.

 Popular IRAs include the Roth IRA and traditional IRA.
 The main difference between both IRAs is when tax benefits are realized.
-With A Roth IRA, you don’t get upfront tax benefits but you grow your account tax-free and withdraw your funds tax-free.
-For the traditional IRA, on the other hand, your contributions can be tax-deduction and you defer tax until retirement.
+With A Roth IRA, you don’t get upfront tax benefits, but you grow your account tax-free and withdraw your funds tax-free.
+For the traditional IRA, on the other hand, your contributions can be tax-deductible, allowing you to defer tax until retirement.

-This article will walk you through the basics of IRAs and why having an IRA is important even if you have retirement benefits from your work such as 401(k) plans.
+This article will explain the basics of IRAs and why having one is important even if you have retirement benefits from your work, such as 401(k) plans.

 How does an IRA work?

 An IRA is a retirement savings account that comes with tax benefits.
 You can open IRAs from a brokerage company or bank.
-Depending on the individual retirement account you choose, you can either contribute before-tax or after-tax money.
-For example, if you open a Roth IRA, your contributions will come from your after-tax wages.
-On the other hand, if you choose a traditional IRA, your contributions might be tax-deductible.
+Depending on the account you open, you can contribute before-tax or after-tax money.
+For example, if you open a Roth IRA, your contributions will come from after-tax wages.
+On the other hand, if you choose a traditional IRA, your contributions might be tax-deductible depending on your income and tax filing status.

 IRAs come with contribution limits each year.
 For 2024, the IRA contribution limits are $7,000.
 If you are 50 or older, you will have an extra $1,000 catch-up contribution.

-If you have a Roth IRA, you will grow your account tax-free and pay no income tax on your withdrawals.
-Additionally, the Roth IRA does not come with RMDs and you can pass on the account to your heirs tax-free.
+If you have a Roth IRA, you will grow your account tax-free and pay no income tax on qualified withdrawals during retirement.
+Additionally, the Roth IRA does not require RMDs, and you can pass on the account to your heirs tax-free.

-If you have a traditional IRA, you will grow your account on a tax-deferred basis and pay tax during retirement, and the account comes with RMDs.
+If you have a traditional IRA, you will grow your account on a tax-deferred basis and pay tax during retirement.
+Traditional IRAs also come with required minimum distributions(RMDs), which are withdrawals you must take from the account when you reach a certain age.

-An IRA can also help you roll over money from one retirement account to another.
+An IRA can help you transfer money from one retirement account to another.
 For example, you can use a Rollover IRA to transfer your money from an old 401(K) account into an IRA without paying tax or an early withdrawal penalty.

 Types of Individual Retirement Accounts (IRAs)